 Psoriatic arthritis is a form of inflammatory arthritis that affects 10%-30% of the millions of Americans who have the skin condition psoriasis, according to the National Psoriasis Foundation.
 Psoriasis is an inflammatory skin disorder characterized by frequent episodes of redness and itching; thick, dry, silvery scales on the skin; and nail abnormalities.

 There are five types of psoriatic arthritis.
-It is important to know which type of psoriatic arthritis you have and to understand its characteristics so that it may be treated properly.
+It is important to know which type of psoriatic arthritis you have and to understand its characteristics so it can be treated properly.

 Symmetric Psoriatic Arthritis